SOSNA Office Hours

 - Six (6) copies of items A, B, and C in an 11”x17” format

-Notice of a meeting of the SOSNA Zoning Committee is provided according to the Notice provisions set forth in the SOSNA Bylaws, as amended; and, for each property subject of an application, notice shall be posted on the subject property five days before the scheduled meeting of the Zoning Committee.
+Notice of a meeting of the SOSNA Zoning Committee is provided according to the Notice provisions set forth in the SOSNA Bylaws, as amended; by the notice rules and regulations ordained by the City of Philadelphia (available here) and, for each property subject of an application, notice shall be posted on the subject property five days before the scheduled meeting of the Zoning Committee.
 Meeting information as well as meeting agendas can be found on our events calendar.

 The chair (or another committee member) will call the meeting to order by explaining that the purpose of the Zoning Committee Meeting is to provide a forum for the applicant to present his/her proposal and obtain input from the Zoning Committee and concerned members of the community who live within the SOSNA boundary area.